 The purpose of this chart is to guide graduate students, thesis chairs and thesis committee members as to who is responsible for certain tasks and when they are due.

-Year 1- Fall Term
+Year 1 - Fall+Winter

-Timeframe Details Sept-Dec In DANCE 501, students develop initial ideas for summer research and create a draft grant proposal.
-The RIA course sequence runs in tandem with the MFA Thesis timeline.
+Timeframe Details I Sont-Iuly In DANCE 501, students develop initial ideas for summer research and create a draft grant proposal to support the first summer of research.